As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 A five-acre area along the Calapooia River in Linn County, Oregon, is famous for a stunning lavender agate known as Holly Blue.
 Montana agates occur along the entire length of the Yellowstone River.

-Montana Moss agate is a transparent to translucent chalcedony with a white, grey, yellowish, or reddish-brown base color and gets its name from black dendritic or mossy inclusions.
+Montana Moss agate is transparent to translucent chalcedony with a white, grey, yellowish, or reddish-brown base color and gets its name from black dendritic or mossy inclusions.

 Feldspar